TheSmilingSoul/APCC/AstroCaliTech/Motivations/README.md

-# Interactive Pluto notebooks
+# Interactive Materials
-This folder contains the Pluto notebooks accompanying the booklet.
+This folder contains:
+  -a Geogebra file for the analysis of the T''K'' distance in the Latitude Longitude Altitude Azimuth Zenith case -a Pluto notebook for the analysis of the T''K'' distance in the Time case